methacholine challenge test overview and practice questions

 29. What are the relative contraindications of bronchoprovocation testing?

-Moderate airflow limitation where FEV1 is less than 60 percent, recent upper respiratory tract infection within 2 weeks, pregnancy or breastfeeding, and spirometry measurements cannot be performed at an acceptable level.
+Moderate airflow limitation where the FEV1 is less than 60 percent, recent upper respiratory tract infection within 2 weeks, pregnancy or breastfeeding, and spirometry measurements cannot be performed at an acceptable level.

 30. What type of cells does a direct stimulus affect?

-Effector cells.
+Effector cells

 31. What type of cells does an indirect stimulus affect?

-Intermediary cells.
+Intermediary cells

 32. What makes up effector cells?